ibizaman/selfhostblocks/demo/homeassistant/README.md

 Go to [http://ldap.example.com:8080](http://ldap.example.com:8080) and login with:
 - username: `admin`
-- password: the value of the field `lldap.user_password` in the `secrets.yaml` file.
+- password: the value of the field `lldap.user_password` in the `secrets.yaml` file which is.

 Create the group `homeassistant_user` and a user assigned to that group.

 Go to [http://ha.example.com:8080](http://ha.example.com:8080) and login with the user and password you just created above.

-## Prepare the VM

-This section documents how the various files were created to provide the nearly out of the box experience described in the previous section.
-I need to clean this up a bit.

-### Private and Public Key
+## In More Details

+### Files

+- [`flake.nix`](./flake.nix): nix entry point, defines one target host for [colmena](https://colmena.cli.rs) to deploy to as well as the selfhostblock's config for setting up the home assistant server paired with the LDAP server.
+- [`configuration.nix`](./configuration.nix): defines all configuration required for colmena to deploy to the VM.
+The file has comments if you're interested.
+- [`hardware-configuration.nix`](./hardware-configuration.nix): defines VM specific layout.
+  This was generated with nixos-generate-config on the VM.
+- Secrets related files:
+  - [`keys.txt`](./keys.txt): your private key for sops-nix, allows you to edit the `secrets.yaml` file.
+This file should never be published but here I did it for convenience, to be able to deploy to the VM in less steps.
+  - [`secrets.yaml`](./secrets.yaml): encrypted file containing required secrets for Home Assistant and the LDAP server.
+This file can be publicly accessible.
+  - [`sops.yaml`](./sops.yaml): describes how to create the `secrets.yaml` file.
+Can be publicly accessible.
+- SSH related files:
+  - [`sshkey(.pub)`](./sshkey): your private and public ssh keys.
+Again, the private key should usually not be published as it is here but this makes it possible to deploy to the VM in less steps.
+  - [`ssh_config`](./ssh_config): the ssh config allowing you to ssh into the VM by just using the hostname `example`.
+Usually you would store this info in your `~/.ssh/config` file but it's provided here to avoid making you do that.

+### Virtual Machine

+_More info about the VM._

+We use `build-vm-with-bootloader` instead of just `build-vm` as that's the only way to deploy to the VM.

+The VM's User and password are both `nixos`, as setup in the [`configuration.nix`](./configuration.nix) file under `user.users.nixos.initialPassword`.

+You can login with `ssh -F ssh_config example`.
+You just need to accept the fingerprint.

+### Secrets

+_More info about the secrets._

-Create the private key in the `keys.txt` file and print the public key used for `admin`:
+The private key in the `keys.txt` file is created with:

 ```bash
 $ nix shell nixpkgs#age --command age-keygen -o keys.txt
 Public key: age1algdv9xwjre3tm7969eyremfw2ftx4h8qehmmjzksrv7f2qve9dqg8pug7
 ```

-Update `admin` and `vm` keys in `sops.yaml`.

-Then, you can create the secrets.yaml with:
+We use the printed public key in the `admin` field in `sops.yaml` file.

-That file must follow the format:
+The `secrets.yaml` file must follow the format:

 ```yaml
 home-assistant: |